 - Arctic Energy Summit in Helsinki September 18–20, 2017.
 There was a session on EIA in energy projects in the Arctic on Wednesday Sept 20 (www.arcticenergysummit.com)

-- Two workshops focused on the good practices of EIAs and public participation in the Arctic have been agreed in the following locations:
+- Two workshops focused on the good practices of EIAs and public participation in the Arctic were held in the following locations:

 - Utqiagvik/Barrow, Alaska –29 November 2017.
-Working title of the workshop is Indigenous consultation and meaningful engagement in an EIA process.
-This workshop is organized by the Institute of North.
+Working title of the workshop was Indigenous consultation and meaningful engagement in an EIA process.
+This workshop was organized by the Institute of North.

 - Rovaniemi, Finland 11–12 December 2017.
-Working title of the workshop is Tomorrow’s Arctic EIA: Nordic possibilities and new This Nordic workshop is supported by the Nordic Council of Ministers.
+Working title of the workshop was Tomorrow’s Arctic EIA: Nordic possibilities and new This Nordic workshop was supported by the Nordic Council of Ministers.

-- Workshops in Russia and Canada are planned for 2018.
+- Workshops in Russia and Canada (April 2018) are planned.

-- Arctic EIA project has been presented by a poster at the annual conference of the International Association for Impact Assessment (IAIA) in Montreal in April 2017.
+- Arctic EIA project was presented in a poster at the annual conference of the International Association for Impact Assessment (IAIA) in Montreal in April 2017.
 It was also presented in a side event at the Espoo Convention’s 7th Meeting of the Parties in Minsk in June 2017.
 The full name of the Espoo Convention is the UN/ECE Convention on Environmental Impact Assessment in a Transboundary Context.

 The deliverables of the project will be:

 - Good Practice Recommendations for EIA and Public Participation in the Arctic to be delivered to the Ministerial meeting of the Arctic Council in the spring of 2019.

 - An established network of experts and actors in EIA in the Arctic.